emqx/cloud-docs/en_US/dev_guide.md

-# EMQ X Cloud Device management/IoT platform integration guide
+# EMQX Cloud Device management/IoT platform integration guide

 ## Introduction

-This document provides a guide plan for EMQ X Cloud to integrate the user's own device management system or IoT platform for device authentication, device action and status management, and message data integration management.
+This document provides a guide plan for EMQX Cloud to integrate the user's own device management system or IoT platform for device authentication, device action and status management, and message data integration management.
 The contents are as follows:

 - **Device authentication information management:** The platform uses REST API to add, delete, check, and modify authentication information.
 For API usage, refer to[Authentication Management](https://docs.emqx.io/en/cloud/latest/api/auth.html)
 - **View online status of device:**